bytecodealliance/bytecodealliance.org/_posts/2019-12-04-using-webassembly-from-dot-net-with-wasmtime.md

 #### What the module needs from a host

-The module's imports are needed from the host for the module to work.
+The module's imports define what the host should provide for the module to work.

 Here are the imports for the `markdown` module: